MicrosoftDocs/architecture-center/docs/framework/security/deploy-code.md

 Involve the security team in the planning and design of the DevOps process.
 Ideally, design an automated pipeline with a degree of flexibility that supports regular and emergency deployments.

 ## Credential scanning
 Credentials, keys, certificates grant access to the data or service used by the workload.
-Storing credentials in code will introduce security vulnerabilities.
+Storing credentials in code pose a significant security risk.

 **Are code scanning tools an integrated part of the continuous integration (CI) process for this workload?**
 ***